 If you have reference questions related to your teaching or course content, please contact Carol McCulley.

 Information literacy is an important part of a liberal arts education.
 Students need to learn, not only how to use catalogs, databases, and the Internet to find information, they need to learn how to frame the question, work through the research process, and determine the authority and relevance of the information they find before they write the paper.
 If you wish to bring your class to The Jereld R. Nicholson Library for library instruction or have instruction integrated into your Blacboard class, contact Carol McCulley.
-Check our Library Class Pages and Research Tips and Bite Size Tutorials (short videos) linked from our library homepage to help with searching for, evaluating, and obtaining research materials

 Please check our copyright information page for Linfield's policy.

 Ulrich's International Periodical Directory is a good place to check whether or not a journal is scholarly.
 Do a quick title search and look for the document type.
 This database is in our alphabetical list on our library homepage.
-An excellent guide to evaluating journals is Critically Analyzing Information Sources from Cornell.
+An excellent guide to evaluating sources is Critically Analyzing Information Sources from Cornell.